pilibaba/doc-site/source/install-pilibaba-in-x-cart.md

 ## Enable Pilibaba Module in X-Cart back-office

 Pre-installed in X-Cart 5.2 and above.

+For X-Cart 4.X , you can download the Pilibaba Module on [http://market.x-cart.com/addons/pilibaba.html](http://market.x-cart.com/addons/pilibaba.html).

-For X-Cart 4.X, please contact us at [developer@pilibaba.com](mailto:developer@pilibaba.com) Thanks.
+Any problem , please contact us at [developer@pilibaba.com](mailto:developer@pilibaba.com) Thanks.

 ## Step 1 : Log in to the admin panel of X-Ccart.

 ## Step 2 : Find the Pilibaba module in 'Modules -> Pilibaba’ .